 Does it take longer to fry bone-in pork chops vs. boneless?

-Other boneless pork chops recipes
+Other boneless pork recipes

 No ratings yet